 Four Reasons why Faith Groups should care about Evidence

-Faith groups can also reach more people and do more good by collaborating with others: with other faith groups, with secular organizations, and with public sector bodies and donors.
+Faith groups can also reach more people and do more by collaborating with others, including other faith groups, secular organizations, public sector bodies and donors.
 Good record keeping and reporting evidence with thoughtful analysis is key to healthy partnerships, good stewardship, and mutual learning.

 Next Section: How does faith shape our understanding of evidence?